 As part of our commitment, we provide a comprehensive education program aimed at intern level and mapped to the Australian Curriculum Framework, including weekly education sessions, numerous unit meetings and professional development programs.

 Our long standing Junior Medical Staff Mentor Program has played a significant role in nurturing our junior doctors to reach their full potential since.
 Our dedicated Senior Medical Staff are passionately committed to the program and to providing the support and guidance to our junior staff needed to help achieve their goals and future career aspirations.

 On the wards your registrar and consultant will provide you with the necessary supervision while you are on the ward while the Supervisor of Intern Training and a wide range of staff are also available to aid you in career choices, advice and assistance with any concerns you may have throughout the year.

-Attendance was not compulsory, nor part of the selection criteria.
+Attendance is not compulsory, nor is part of the selection criteria.

 To apply for Internship at Alfred Health, you must ensure you meet the eligibility criteria for the PMCV Computer matching online prior to proceeding with your application.